mstksg/inCode/copy/entries/regexp.md

 ```

 Note that because we're working with functors, applicatives, alternatives,
-etc., all of our regular expressions must have an associated "result".
+etc., all of our regular expressions can have an associated "result".
 The
-value `Prim 'a' 1 :: Prim Int` will represent a primitive matches on the
+value `Prim 'a' 1 :: Prim Int` will represent a primitive that matches on the
 character `a`, interpreting it with a result of `1`.

 And now...we give it `Alternative` structure using the *Free Alternative*, from